 “Nick turns 29 this year,” Borgstrom said.
 “He is shy, for the most part, but he’ll do some chirps and whistles when he gets excited.
 If he gets startled, Nick is well-known for his firetruck alarm call, which can get all the birds riled up and calling as a group.
 It’s fun to see that they still exhibit those wild behaviors.”

 The CAC has two Texas tortoises.
 When guests enter the building, they are the first species on the right.

 “They are a threatened species that is native to southern Texas and the state’s only species of tortoise, as opposed to about 20 turtle species,” Borgstrom said.
 “We have a male named ‘Grady’ and a female named ‘Heidi’.
 Grady is the answer to a good trivia question, considering he is the oldest animal at Fossil Rim at age 48.”

 There are also two African spurred tortoises.
 Both tortoise species live inside, but have the option to go into outside yards.

 “We have a male named ‘Ralph’ and a female named ‘Venus’,” she said.
-“Ralph, who turns 32 this year, weighs 100 pounds, has a big personality, and is usually seen grazing on grass.
+“Ralph, who turned 32 this year, weighs 100 pounds, has a big personality, and is usually seen grazing on grass.
 Venus is shier, but is often visible outside in her house.”